NoriSte/kentcdodds.com/content/blog/await-dont-sleep-your-e2e-tests/index.md

 driver.wait(until.elementLocated(By.id('#form-feedback')), 4000)
 ```

-- waiting for an element with a specific content
+- waiting for an element with specific content

 ```javascript
 const el = driver.wait(until.elementLocated(By.id('#form-feedback')), 4000)